 3. Create a social image

 Brands who have a strong social image seem to do better on social media than brands who don’t.
 And isn’t it obvious?
 The phrase social media starts with the word ‘social.’
-This means that you have to create an image that shows that your brand can positively impact the society and has a responsibility towards it.
+This means that you have to create an image that shows that your brand can positively impact society and has a responsibility towards it.

 Create social media campaigns that showcase your brand’s social conscience.
-Post your thoughts on the recent developments in the society and what you can do about it.
+Post your thoughts on the recent developments in society and what you can do about it.
 Your image should be of a brand that thinks beyond its own profit and loss.
 If you keep doing this consistently, it will create a deep sense of trust in your target audience’s minds.

 Social media marketing can be a tricky job.
 One wrong move and you will find yourself in the dusty pile of social media spammers.
 Generating trust in your audience can be all the more difficult but not entirely impossible.
 If you keep the above-mentioned points in mind and keep following them consistently, I can assure you that you will see desirable results in the long-run.